CHAGFORD’S HISTORIC CHURCH…

 Dartmoor offers some of the finest rock climbing available within some of the wildest country in the southwest.
 The granite Tors provide excellent climbing and bouldering sites for all abilities.
 The British Mountaineering Council specifically recommends a number of sites within easy reach of Chagford.
 For further information on the sites and to view the excellent ‘Climbing on Dartmoor’ guide please visit the website.

 Legendary Dartmoor provides terrain for all abilities, from an easy afternoon stroll to some of the most challenging expedition territory in the southwest.
 The open moorland consists of exposed granite Tors, wooded valleys, high moorland and peat bogs with tumbling streams and beautiful rivers.
 Prehistoric remains are widespread across the moor with the highest number of Bronze Age sites in Britain and there are many hut circles, stone rows, standing stones and burial cysts in the area. https://www.moorlandviewcottage.co.uk/devon/dartmoor-prehistoric-sites

-NEW!
-An excellent map with walking routes around Chagford is now available from James Bowden & Son in the town square in Chagford.
+Excellent maps with walking routes around Chagford and on Dartmoor are available from James Bowden & Son in the town square in Chagford.
 Also a full range of walking and hiking gear, it is a real treasure trove and even has a mini Museum!

 Dartmoor’s Daughter focuses on nature connection to enhance physical health and emotional wellbeing.
 Our guided walks and activities for adults, children, groups and teams include navigation, dowsing, art, wild food foraging, mindfulness, tracking, history & archaeology, flora & fauna, and much more.
 Clients report a greater sense of wellbeing as well as enjoyment, fun and learning.